 Some attractions are not open during MNSSHP.
 These include Mickey’s Philharmonic, Tom Sawyer’s Island, Country Bear Jamboree and the Tiki Room.

 Note: You cannot purchase Genie+ for use at MNSSHP.
 Lightning Lanes can only be used from 4-6pm if you had a separate park reservation that day, as Genie+ must be tied to a regular park reservation.
+You can, however, purchase an individual lightning lane for TRON or Seven Dwarfs Mine Train to use from 4-6pm on a party day.

 Character Meet and Greets at MNSSHP